losizm/barbershop/README.md

 [INSTALL_DIR]/bin/barbershop
 ```

-Or, to start the application while also overriding configuration, you may supply
+Or, to start the application while also overriding configuration, you can supply
 any number of the key/value pairs as system properties:

 ```sh